sai-ashwin-2001/mad1-project-library/README.md

-● This project involved the development of a library management web application using Flask, a Python web framework.
+● This project involves the development of a library management web application using Flask, a Python web framework.

 ● Utilizing tools like SQLAlchemy for database interactions, Flask-Login for user sessions, and Jinja2 for HTML content rendering, the platform supports complex functionalities such as book borrowing, search and filter capabilities, and administrative oversight.